oxcompsoc/learntocode/session6/README.md

 You should now get a window that looks something like this: ![jupyter3]

-For the rest of the tutorial, open up the `notebook.ipynb` on this page.
+For the rest of the tutorial, open up the `notebook.ipynb` file on this page.
 Don't worry about memorizing or even fully understanding everything on that page, it is meant as more of a tour of the powerful tools that exist for Python.
 Also, please don't treat this as a tutorial for *actually* doing data science.
 This is more a tour of the functionality available to you, should you want to try.
 If you want to learn more about this area in particular, I encourage you to look up more resources, which will explain the theory in detail.

 ## Closing remarks